mrtonks/ai-encode-week-1/report.md

 - See Appendix A for a detailed transcript of Experiment 1

 ## Appendix 1
-Welcome to the Master ChefGP from Group 8.
+<pre> Welcome to the Master ChefGP from Group 8.

 Select the Chef you want to call:
 1. 2vJSPK - Jesus Vera